This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 Suitability Test: Are you a proper fit for a 9/80 work schedule?

 Are you planning to implement a 9/80 work schedule in your Company and see the differences?
-Before doing that, go through the following point and analyze to evaluate whether you are a suitable candidate to kick into the alternative working approach.
+Before doing that, go through the following points and analyze to evaluate whether you are a suitable candidate to kick into the alternative working approach.

 1. Less Customer Interaction